 No. 8 Florida State routs No. 25 Maryland 63-0

-The lopsided score also tied the point-differential for the worst loss by a Top 25 team all-time.
+Eighth-ranked Florida State beat No. 25 Maryland 63-0 and the Terps tied for the most lopsided loss by a Top 25 team in FBS history.
 No. 11 Texas lost 66-3 to UCLA in 1997.

-Winston's weekly highlight came late in the third quarter when the pocket collapsed and Maryland linebacker Yannik Cudjoe-Virgil jumped on his back.
-The quarterback ducked and slid out of the sack, rolled right and threw a 12-yard touchdown pass to tight end Nick O'Leary.
+Winston completed 23-of-32 passes for a career-high 393 yards and a career-high five touchdowns.
+The weekly highlight came late in the third quarter when the pocket collapsed and Maryland linebacker Yannik Cudjoe-Virgil jumped on Winston’s back.
+The quarterback ducked and slid out of the sack, rolled right and threw a 12-yard touchdown pass to tight end Nick O’Leary.

 “As good as the offense played today, I thought the defense played better,” Fisher said.
 “The defense, I thought, was the story of the day.
 They really took the show.”

 Florida State has a bye week before it travels to No. 3 Clemson on Oct.
 19.